Chris Guider: Career

 He was then used as a second-half replacement for Phil Ritchie during the first grade grand final.
-Guider went within an inch of making it 3 premierships on the day, but St. George Dragons narrowly lost the first grade grand final 7–6 to the Canterbury-Bankstown Bulldogs.
+Guider went close of making it three premierships on the day, but St. George Dragons narrowly lost the first grade grand final 7–6 to the Canterbury-Bankstown Bulldogs.

 Guider rose to captain the St. George Dragons on a number of occasions during 1986, but retired at the conclusion of that season.

 Scientology

 Guider's departure from rugby was at least in part due to his involvement with Scientology.
 After leaving the Dragons, he eventually moved to the United States and began working directly for the organization's leader, David Miscavige, whom he later described as "violent and toxic".
 After leaving the church, Guider married fellow former Scientologist Valeska Paris.